itswadesh/anne-docs2/docs/vendor-manual.md

 - In sidebar, go to Products → All Products.
 - You can view and edit product details from here.
-- To add many products at once, you can upload products in bulk using a CSV-formatted import file.

 #### Adding a new product